WhoStoleMySleep/OnlineChat/README.md

 <h2>Future scope :</h2>

-- Message alerts while you were away
+- Message alerts while you were away.

-- Code coverage with tests
+- Code coverage with tests.

-- Make it look like telegram or discord
+- Make it look like telegram or discord.